aequinn/frontend-nanodegree-arcade-game/README.md

 character around the screen.
 Collect gems to push your score higher.
 Watch out for enemies and the water, these will take away a life point.

-At the end of the game press your score will show.
+At the end of the game your score will show.
 Use 'Enter' key to begin again.